entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

     	  - configMapRef:
           name: YOUR-TENANT1-CONFIGMAP
      ```
-   B. If you're using a K8s Secret for the ConfigMap, use this environment variable instead:
+   B. If you're using a K8s Secret for the ConfigMap:

      ```
      -env: